leo-bogert/bumblebee-multiscreen-tools/README.md

 Any such issues can usually be fixed by switching to the internal screen and then back to the external one, e.g. by undocking and docking again.

+They can be avoided by:
+- ensuring the mouse is not ever reconnected implicitly when using the external screen: Reconnects can happen when you use the external screen as an USB hub and connect the mouse to it: Some screens will shut off the USB ports when you turn the screen off.
+- Also the `ThinkPad Mini Dock Plus Series 3` is a rather jittery construction, touching it only slightly will usually cause a short undock/dock cycle.
+Better not touch it while the system is running.

 ### libGL error: failed to open drm device: Permission denied
 ### libGL error: failed to load driver: i965